opadron/eks-demo/notes.md

 4. Delete IAM policy for load balancer controller
 5. Delete IAM role for cluster access
 6. Delete IAM role for EKS control plane
+7. Delete OIDC identity provider for cluster (IAM -> identity providers)
+8. Remove the tags on the public and private subnets.